Christina Piercing FAQ Info by APP Certified Piercers in NYC

 Healing time typically ranges from 6 months to over a year, depending on aftercare, anatomy, and lifestyle factors.

-Healing pictures typically show the piercing with minimal redness and swelling, indicating healthy tissue around the jewelry.
+Healing pictures typically show minimal redness and swelling, indicating healthy tissue around the jewelry.

-• Avoid tight clothing and friction from underwear or sex
+- Avoid tight clothing and friction from underwear or sexual activity

 Clean the piercing twice daily with a sterile saline solution.
 Avoid touching it unnecessarily, and do not apply harsh chemicals or ointments.

-Bumps may be due to irritation, poor jewelry choice, or rejection.
+Bumps may result from irritation, poor jewelry choice, or rejection.
 Consult a professional piercer for evaluation and proper care.

 Pain levels vary, but most people experience moderate to high discomfort due to the thicker tissue at the pubic mound.

-The piercing is generally rated as moderate to severe pain, as it passes through dense tissue and may have prolonged soreness due to movement and friction.
+The piercing is generally rated as moderate to severe in terms of pain, as it passes through dense tissue and may have prolonged soreness due to movement.

 The pain can range from moderate to intense during the procedure due to the thick tissue at the piercing site.

-Initial soreness lasts a few days to weeks, but discomfort should decrease as healing progresses.
+Initial soreness typically lasts a few days to weeks, with discomfort decreasing as healing progresses.

 A Christina piercing generally hurts more than a VCH piercing, as it passes through thicker skin and takes longer to heal.